 \section{Introduction}

 Control techniques can be grouped in two main categories: model-based and model-free techniques.
 The latter ones can achieve the control objective without necessarily taking advantage or needing a model of the system.
 Examples can be PID control \cite{chong2005} and model-free reinforcement learning \cite{recht2019}.
 However, these methods have some limitations, such as the difficulty to guarantee stability or safety with respect to given constraints without a model.
 This motivates the introduction of model-based techniques.
 Among them, Model Predictive Control (MPC) is a well-known optimization-based technique \cite{RMD17, borrelli2017}.
-At each sample time MPC solves a finite-horizon optimal control problem using a prediction model and the new measurement (or estimate) of the system state.
-In MPC, offsets w.r.t. the desired reference might occur due to mismatches between the prediction model and the (unknown) system dynamics.
-Unmeasured disturbances can also prevent offset-free tracking.
+At each sample time, MPC solves a finite-horizon optimal control problem using a prediction model and the new measurement (or estimate) of the system state.
+In MPC, offsets with respect to the desired reference might occur due to mismatches between the prediction model and the (unknown) system dynamics, or due to unmeasured disturbances.